 When GUI detects a user press 'Aktar' tool-command as shown on the figure at GUI-Editor Design part, it directs the request to graphic and sound engine.
-Graphic engine converts the animation to '.jpeg' files and sound engine captures the sound.
-Then '.jpeg' files and '.wav' file are sent to ffmpeg library by the file manager class and '.avi' format is created by ffmpeg with a feedback sent to GUI.
+Graphic engine converts the animation to ".jpeg" files and sound engine captures the sound.
+Then ".jpeg" files and ".wav" file are sent to ffmpeg library by the file manager class and ".avi" format is created with ffmpeg.
+And a feedback is sent to GUI.